 Liquidity and Capital Resources

 Since our reorganization, we have raised capital through warrant holder exercise of warrants to purchase shares of Common Stock.
-At June 30, 2021 we had cash and cash equivalents of \$299,833 and working capital of \$448,646.
-These factors raise substantial doubt about the Company's ability to continue as a going concern.
+At June 30, 2022 we had cash and cash equivalents of \$597,381 and working capital of \$1,231,011.